pmatsson/NeverAfk/README.txt

 1) Make sure this program (the bot) is running with admin privilege (right-click, run as administrator)

-2) If you are using a full screen application try changing it to windowed mode or borderless windowed mode.
+2) If you are using a fullscreen application try changing it to windowed mode or borderless windowed mode.

 3) A few games use driver level input there is not much we can do.